 Another important aspect of accountability and transparency is a mechanism to enable all Evotec employees to voice concerns in a responsible and effective manner.
 Suspected compliance violations can be reported to an employee’s responsible line manager, the Company’s Compliance Officer or may also be reported to a worldwide compliance (whistle-blowing) hotline which is available 24 hours a day, 7 days a week.
-The latter can also be done anonymously, except for France where such whistle-blowing will be considered in combination with the roll-out of the electronic Compliance Training.
-In 2017, no reports via the central compliance hotline were registered.
+In case that a suspected compliance violation would affect a member of the Management Board, such report would be addressed to the Supervisory Board.
+In 2019, no reports via the central compliance hotline were registered.
 For the Aptuit entities, it is planned to be integrated in such compliance hotline in 2019.

 Evotec also complies with the financial market rules.
 The Company maintains an ad hoc Committee, which consists of the Chief Financial Officer, the General Counsel, the Head of Investor Relations and the assistant to the Board.
 This committee examines the ad hoc relevance of insider information and ensures that Evotec complies with the law.

 For Evotec, sustainability plays an essential role in the Company’s business and attitude.
 Consequently, Evotec sets out its values and economic, ecological and social responsibility.
 All three criteria are reflected in Evotec’s strategy and firmly established in its business processes.
 Evotec pursues a business model that aims at sustainable growth, creating value for all stakeholders and protecting the interests of its shareholders.
 Taking responsibility for the Company’s employees and business partners and maintaining its commitment to society and a healthy environment are two of Evotec’s guiding principles.